vikasmlv/Chrome-extension/README.md

 Key Features:

-Capture lead information: Quickly input and save lead details such as name, email, company, and more.
+Capture lead information: Quickly input and save lead details such as the site address from site bar and also name, email, company, and more.
 Internal storage: Utilize Chrome's internal storage capabilities to securely store leads directly within your browser.
 User-friendly interface: Intuitive UI design makes it easy to input and manage lead data with just a few clicks.
 Seamless integration: Seamlessly integrate Sales Leads Saver into your daily workflow for efficient lead management.